karldyson/draft-dyson-primary-zonefile-initialisation/draft-dyson-primary-zonefile-initialisation.md

 ## example.com Master File Example

-This is the resulting zonefile for example.com as initilised from the above catalog zone example.
+This is the resulting zonefile for example.com as initialised from the above catalog zone example.

 ~~~~
 example.com.
 3600 SOA ns1.example.com. hostmaster.example.com. (